Jones3D-The-Infernal-Engine/Documentation/revisional-differences/revisional_differences.md

 The following sections will focus on theoretical as well as effective differences related to the game.
 Reading the scripts may result in a hypothesis but it's vital that the in-game practical outcome be proven.
 *This is especially important since the game sometimes works in mysterious ways ;-)*

 Also, not every change within the scripts will be discussed, like function calls moved to a different place, while practically it may not be visible in-game.
-Study the differences withing the [cogs_1.0_vs_1.2.diff](./cogs_1.0_vs_1.2.diff) file on your own to witness all theoretical changes.
+Study the differences within the [cogs_1.0_vs_1.2.diff](./cogs_1.0_vs_1.2.diff) file on your own to witness all theoretical changes.

 ### Generic differences